 Unlike Oregon and California, which have developed and published historical groundfish landings reconstructions, at the time this assessment was being prepared Washington had not completed a historical reconstruction.
-However, reconstructed landings for arrowtooth flounder back to 1978 were available and used in the current assessment.
-For years prior to 1978 the Washington landings reconstruction project had not yet been able to apportion landings of arrowtooth flounder to those caught in US waters versus those caught in Canadian waters.
-The Washington series of arrowtooth flounder landings available from the 2007 assessment was considered to be incomplete.
-In that series the non-zero landings of arrowtooth flounder began in 1956 with landings of 1910 mt.
-To extend the series backwards in time, which seemed much more reasonable than assuming there had been no landings, we used the state landings series from the 2007 assessment to develop a ratio estimator with which we estimated Washington landings of arrowtooth flounder from Oregon landings of arrowtooth flounder.
-The WA-to-OR ratio of arrowtooth flounder is quite variable (Figure 5), but for the years 1956-1980 they are reasonably well correlated (r = 0.703).
-We chose to use the period 1956-1960 as being most representative of the WA-to-OR ratio for the period prior to 1978 and used this ratio (0.988) to derive Washington landings of arrowtooth flounder for years prior to 1978.
+However, reconstructed landings for Arrowtooth Flounder back to 1978 were available and used in the current assessment.
+The Washington landings reconstruction project had not yet been able to apportion landings of Arrowtooth Flounder before 1978 to those caught in US waters versus those caught in Canadian waters.
+The Washington series of Arrowtooth Flounder landings available from the 2007 assessment was considered to be incomplete.
+Non-zero landings of Arrowtooth Flounder in that series began in 1956 with landings of 1910 mt.
+To extend the series backwards in time, which seemed much more reasonable than assuming there had been no landings, we used the state landings series from the 2007 assessment to develop a ratio estimator with which we estimated Washington landings of Arrowtooth Flounder from Oregon landings of Arrowtooth Flounder.
+The WA-to-OR ratio of Arrowtooth Flounder is quite variable (Figure 5, lower panel), but for the years 1956-1980 they are reasonably well correlated (r = 0.703, $r^2 = 0.494$).
+We chose to use the period 1956-1960 as being most representative of the WA-to-OR ratio for the period prior to 1978 and used this ratio (0.988) to derive Washington landings of Arrowtooth Flounder for years prior to 1978.